6 Personalised Learning and Support Planning

 Individual Education Plan (IEP)

-An IEP describes the adjustments, goals and strategies designed to meet the educational needs of an individual student to enable them to reach their potential.
-An IEP is essential in guiding the educational planning and monitoring of a student’s unique learning needs.
-It is the practice and process that will have the greatest impact in supporting students.
+An IEP is a written statement that describes the adjustments, goals and strategies to meet a student’s individual educational needs so they can reach their full potential.
+An IEP is essential as it assists with planning and monitoring a student’s unique learning needs.

 IEP resources are available to support teachers and school leaders to: